Best Travel Cards for Australians (2026): Up Bank vs Wise vs Revolut vs YouTrip

 Can I use all four cards worldwide?

 Yes.
 Up Bank, YouTrip, and Revolut use Mastercard; Wise uses Visa.
 Both networks are accepted virtually everywhere.
-I’d suggest having at least one of each network as backup.
+Carrying at least one of each gives you better backup coverage — Up Bank (Mastercard) and Wise or Ubank (Visa) is the recommended combo.

 What about ATM operator fees?

-None of these cards can prevent ATM operator fees — those are charged by the ATM owner itself (usually $2–$5).
-What these cards save you on is the additional fees your bank typically adds on top (3% conversion + their own ATM fee).
-Always decline the ATM’s offer to convert currency for you — choose “local currency” and let your card handle the conversion.
+None of these cards can prevent ATM operator fees — those are charged by the ATM owner (usually $2–$5).
+What they save you on is the additional 3% + fees your regular bank adds on top.
+Always choose “local currency” when the ATM prompts you — decline any Dynamic Currency Conversion offer and let your card handle it.

 Is my money safe with these providers?

-Do I need to notify them before traveling?
+Do I need to notify them before travelling?

 None of these cards require travel notifications.
-Up Bank and YouTrip are particularly seamless — I’ve never had a transaction blocked.
-Revolut and Wise occasionally flag unusual activity, but it’s resolved quickly in-app.
+Up Bank and YouTrip are particularly seamless — transactions abroad are rarely blocked.
+Revolut and Wise may occasionally flag unusual activity, but it’s resolved quickly in-app.

 Which has the best exchange rate?

 YouTrip and Wise use true mid-market rates.
-Up Bank uses the Mastercard rate, which is very competitive but technically a card network rate.
-Revolut uses mid-market rates on weekdays but adds a 1% markup on weekends (Standard plan).
-In practice, the differences between YouTrip, Wise, and Up Bank are negligible for most transactions.
+Up Bank uses the Mastercard rate — very competitive in practice and with no weekend markup.
+Revolut uses mid-market on weekdays but adds a 1% markup on weekends (Standard plan).
+In practice, the difference between YouTrip, Wise, and Up Bank is negligible for most transactions.

 What if my card gets lost or stolen overseas?

-All four let you freeze your card instantly in the app.
-Up Bank, Revolut, and YouTrip can all issue virtual replacement cards immediately.
-Wise charges $10 for a physical replacement.
-This is the biggest reason to carry a backup card — you don’t want to be stranded overseas waiting for a replacement.
+All providers let you freeze your card instantly in the app.
+Up Bank, Revolut, and YouTrip can issue virtual replacements immediately.
+Wise charges for a physical replacement.
+This is the biggest reason to carry a backup card — being stranded overseas waiting for a replacement is easily avoided.

 Disclaimers